djoyner/zigbee-znet25/README.md

 # Overview

-This is a Haskell protocol library enabling wireless communications via XBee/XBee-PRO (ZibBee) ZNet 2.5 RF modules.
+This is a Haskell protocol library enabling wireless communications via XBee/XBee-PRO (ZigBee) ZNet 2.5 RF modules.

 The library performs binary encoding/decoding, on-the-wire framing, and error checking of control and data "API" frames.
 In other words